-W1 Support - the council will support employees and members to undertake their respective roles efficiently, and safely by providing them with training relevant to their requirements
+W1 Training and Support - the council will support employees and members to undertake their respective roles efficiently, and safely by providing them with training relevant to their requirements and to aid professional development.

 Okehampton Town Council supports and encourages employee development through various means including, training and attendance at conferences and meetings that are relevant to their respective roles.